wikiZ/RedGuard/README.md

 ## interception method

-In the above basic interception case, the default interception method is used, that is, the illegal traffic is intercepted by redirection.
+In the above basic interception case, the default interception method is used, the illegal traffic is intercepted by redirection.
 By modifying the configuration file, we can change the interception method and the redirected site URL.
-In fact, this The other way is a redirect, which might be more aptly described as hijacking, cloning, since the response status code returned is 200, and the response is taken from another website to mimic the cloned/hijacked website as closely as possible.
+In fact, rather than calling this a redirect, I think it might be more appropriate to describe it as hijacking, cloning, since the response status code returned is 200, and the response is obtained from another website to mimic the cloned/hijacked website as closely as possible.

-Invalid packets can be misrouted according to three strategies:
+Invalid packets can be incorrectly routed according to three strategies:

-- **reset**: Terminate the TCP connection immediately.
+- **reset**: Disconnect the TCP connection immediately.
 - **proxy**: Get a response from another website to mimic the cloned/hijacked website as closely as possible.
 - **redirect**: redirect to the specified website and return HTTP status code 302, there is no requirement for the redirected website.